Biometris/RABBIT/README.md

 ## Run RABBIT in a command line.

-The RABBIT CLI is a collection of main function files that are located in the download RABBIT repository folder `RABBIT/RABBITCLI`; each file is a wrapper of the corresponding julia function.
+The RABBIT CLI is a collection of main function files that are located in the download RABBIT repository folder `RABBITCLI`; each file is a wrapper of the corresponding julia function.

 ### Run main function file